 What Is the Plastic Piece Above the Tire Called?

-The plastic piece above your tire can have a few different names because automakers label the inner shield and the outer wheel-arch trim differently.
+The plastic piece above your tire can have different names because automakers use different terms for inner wheel-well protection and visible exterior wheel-arch trim.
 If the piece sits inside the wheel well, it is usually a fender liner, inner wheel well liner, wheelhouse liner, or splash shield.
-If it sits on the visible outside edge of the wheel opening, parts catalogs may call it wheel opening molding, fender flare, fender garnish, or wheel arch trim.
-Before you order a replacement, match the part by vehicle year, make, model, trim, side, axle position, and VIN-based parts diagram.
+If it sits on the visible outside edge of the wheel opening, parts catalogs may call it wheel opening molding, fender flare, fender garnish, wheel arch molding, or wheel arch trim.
+The fastest way to identify it is to check its location first, then confirm the exact part with your vehicle year, make, model, trim, side, axle position, and VIN-based parts diagram before ordering.

 Quick Answer

 The plastic piece above your tire is usually called a fender liner if it sits inside the wheel well.
-If it is the visible trim around the outside of the wheel arch, parts catalogs may call it wheel opening molding, fender flare, fender garnish, or wheel arch trim.
+If it is the visible trim around the outside of the wheel arch, parts catalogs may call it wheel opening molding, fender flare, fender garnish, wheel arch molding, or wheel arch trim.

 Key Takeaways